gboisse/gboisse.github.io/content/posts/05-revision/index.md

 Back in 2021, I got in touch with [Made](https://www.pouet.net/user.php?who=98709) in the hopes we could join our efforts in creating a PC demo for [Revision](https://2023.revision-party.net/).
 Made have been making demos for years and had recently won the past two Revision parties in that category, an impressive feat.
-So I sent him a couple of screenshots of some renders made with my personal engine hoping that'd get him excited enough.
+So I sent him a couple renders I made with my personal engine hoping that'd get him excited enough...

 <!--I had started turning my personal graphics engine into a "demoengine" about two years earlier with the aim of releasing demoscene productions.-->